wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

 borefield of 12×10 boreholes, each 73 m deep and spaced 6 m apart.
 The test uses a specific load profile with monthly peak building loads of varying durations, ranging from 1 to 11 hours.

-.. list-table:: Calculated borefield lengths for Test 2 with  a peak load duration of 6 hours (L2, L3) and imposed Rb=0.113 m.K/W
+.. list-table:: Calculated borehole depths for Test 2 with a peak load duration of 6 hours (L2, L3) and imposed Rb*=0.113 m.K/W.
    :header-rows: 1

    * - Sizing method
-     - Borehole length [m]
+     - Borehole depth [m]
      - Difference from mean [%]
-     - Imposed Rb=0.113 [m.K/W]
+     - Imposed Rb* = 0.113 [m.K/W]
    * - L2
      - 77.5
      - -11.6